-Behavioral healthcare includes care for people who abuse drugs or alcohol or need other behavioral health services.
-Call us to get behavioral health specialists to help you or your family member with any drug and alcohol problems.
+Behavioral healthcare includes care for individuals who abuse drugs or alcohol or need other mental health services.
+Call us to get behavioral health specialists to help you or your Arkansas Total Care family member.
 You do not need a referral from a doctor for these services.
 We will help you find the right provider.
-Call 1-866-282-6280 (TTY: 711) to get help right away.
+Call1-866-282-6280 (TTY: 711) to get help right away.
 Our 24-Hour Nurse Advice Line means that we are here for you 24 hours a day, seven days a week.